Ludwig Föppl: World War II

-Work at the Technische Hochschule Munich
+Academia

-After the military service, Ludwig Föppl became professor of mechanics at the Technische Hochschule Dresden in 1920 and professor of mechanics at the Technische Hochschule Munich in 1922.
+After the military service in World War I, Ludwig Föppl became professor of mechanics at the Technische Hochschule Dresden in 1920 and professor of mechanics at the Technische Hochschule Munich in 1922.
 The focus of his works was on theoretical continuum mechanics.
-Apart from this, Ludwig Föppl has significantly developed the very important industrial measuring technique of photoelasticity in Germany.
+Apart from this, Föppl has significantly developed the industrial measuring technique of photoelasticity in Germany.
 During the Second World War, he relocated his residence and photoelasticity laboratory to Ammerland, which may have saved his life, because his house in Munich was hit by an American bomb in an attack on July 12, 1944, and was completely destroyed.
 It was his photoelasticity laboratory, which gave him the possibility to continue working in the first years of the Second World War.

-Ludwig Föppl made an essential contribution to contact mechanics, even when this part of his work became acknowledged only in the last years.
+Föppl made an essential contribution to contact mechanics, even when this part of his work became acknowledged only in the last years.
 The key contribution is contained in his 8-page paper "Elastic stress in the ground under foundations" of 1941.
 In this paper, Föppl determined the deformation of the surface of an elastic half-space under the action of arbitrary plane as well as arbitrary axis-symmetric pressure distribution, in a form that allowed a simple inversion and thus solution of an arbitrary contact problem.
-This inversion was made in the dissertation of his doctoral student Gerhard Schubert, whose dissertation was published in a shortened form in 1942.
+This inversion was made in the dissertation of his doctoral student Gerhard Schubert, published in a shortened form in 1942.